How to Prevent Dog Bites

 Socialize your dog.
 Dogs who are well socialized are much less likely to bite because they respond to people with confidence rather than out of fear.
 Avoid unusual situations unless your dog encounters diverse people and situations with confidence.

 Teach your dog acceptable behaviors.
 Enroll in an obedience class, which teaches your dog to accept human leadership as well as good manners.
-(A list of these classes is available from MACC.)
-Don’t play games that encourage aggression, such as tug-of-war.
 Well-mannered dogs become devoted family members.
-They are not likely to develop behavior problems when they spend time with their families and not outside by themselves.
+They are less likely to develop behavior problems when they spend time with their families and not outside by themselves.

 Assume responsibility for behavior problems.
 Never simply give away a dog with behavior problems such as biting or aggression.
 Consult your veterinarian, an animal behaviorist, or an obedience instructor to find out how to modify and manage these unacceptable behaviors.
 If you must give up your dog because its behavior problem has not been cured with professional help, please contact MACC.